 Interview Tips: Kellogg Evening & Weekend MBA Program

-Alyssa Jackson, interim director of admissions for Kellogg’s Evening & Weekend MBA Program, helps you prepare for your admissions interview.
+Alyssa Jackson, director of admissions for Kellogg’s Evening & Weekend MBA Program, helps you prepare for your admissions interview.

 We encourage you to reapply if you have made significant changes to your previous application.

 To ease into the reapplication process, your test scores and transcripts will automatically be transferred into your new application.
 All other materials will need to be resubmitted.
 New materials (e.g., resume, essays, test scores, letters of recommendation) that strengthen your application may be submitted at your discretion.
 If you previously applied with a GMAT/GRE waiver, we encourage you to consider taking the GMAT/GRE to demonstrate academic readiness.

 If your application materials are more than a year old, you must submit a new application in its entirety.